Robert Maguire (architect): Families by Choice

 Maguire had been introduced to a charismatic teacher of existential psychotherapy, Catherine Ginsberg, through his friend Joseph Rykwert.
 Ginsberg founded a community in West London which Murray and Maguire (and their then wives and families) joined.
 Later the community moved to four Victorian villas in Kew.
 The living arrangements comprised flats that shared a kitchen with one or two others.

 This experience influenced how Maguire & Murray approached the design of student accommodation, which emphasised the concept of a large house sharing communal living and dining rooms.
-Student accommodation designed by Maguire & Murray includes Trinity College, Oxford (now demolished), housing for Lutheran students at King’s Cross, and award-winning student accommodation for the University of Surrey.
+Student accommodation designed by Maguire & Murray includes Trinity College, Oxford (now demolished), housing for Lutheran students at King's Cross, London, and award-winning student accommodation for the University of Surrey.

 Later work

-Between 1976 and 1985, Maguire was head of the school of architecture at Oxford Polytechnic (later Oxford Brookes University).
-One of the areas that Maguire’s department focused on was environmentally responsive architecture that developed modern design that was enriched by local traditions.
+Between 1976 and 1985, Maguire was head of the School of Architecture at Oxford Polytechnic (later Oxford Brookes University).
+One of the areas that Maguire’s department focused on was environmentally responsive architecture that developed modern design enriched by local traditions.

-By this time much of the architectural practice’s work lay in conservation, reordering churches and making alterations to Oxford colleges.
-In 1988, he decided to establish an independent practice – separate to Murray - in Thame, Oxfordshire.
+By this time much of the architectural practice's work lay in conservation, reordering churches and making alterations to Oxford colleges.
+In 1988, he decided to establish an independent practice – separate to Murray – in Thame, Oxfordshire.

-Highlights from this phase of his career are Worcester College, Oxford (1988-90), Radley College, Abingdon (1995-96 and 97-98) and the theatre, art gallery and sports hall at Dormston Comprehensive School, Sedgley (1997-2000).
+Highlights from this phase of his career are Worcester College, Oxford (1988–90), Radley College, Abingdon (1995–96 and 97–98) and the theatre, art gallery and sports hall at Dormston Comprehensive School, Sedgley (1997–2000).

 Later life and death

-In the Millennium, Maguire retired from practice and designed Hopewater House in Ettrickbridge, in the Scottish Borders.
-He called this a ‘three-generation’ house: a double house for him and his wife, plus an apartment for his stepson and young family, facing onto a shared courtyard.
+In the 21st century, Maguire retired from practice and designed Hopewater House in Ettrickbridge, in the Scottish Borders.
+He called this a "three-generation" house: a double house for him and his wife, plus an apartment for his stepson and young family, facing onto a shared courtyard.
 He also continued to produce abstract sculptures, some of which were exhibited at the Open Eye Gallery in Edinburgh.

-Maguire died 8 February 2019 from a combination of metastatic prostate cancer, ischaemic heart disease, and congestive cardiac failure.
+Maguire died on 8 February 2019 from a combination of metastatic prostate cancer, ischaemic heart disease, and congestive cardiac failure.